pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 # Identity Verification (from your app)

-This article describes how to retrieve a user's identity from a pomerium managed application.
-Pomerium uses JSON web tokens (**JWT**) to attest that a given request was handled by Pomerium's authorizer service.
+This article describes how to retrieve a user's identity from a Pomerium-managed application.
+Pomerium uses JSON web tokens (**JWT**) to attest that a given request was handled by Pomerium's authorization service.

 ## Prerequisites